 The Power over Ethernet switch seems to be the best solution compared to the USB option.

-A PoE switch can help you send both data and power on the same Ethernet cable.
+A PoE switch can help you send data and power on the same Ethernet cable.
 As a result, it saves your installation time and cost.
-Besides, you also save ample space that you might use in running a separate cable for power.
+Besides, you also save ample space that you might use to run a separate cable for power.

 You can see the presence of PoE switches in most of the corporate offices.
 The Power over Ethernet injects a small voltage of about 48 volts into the Ethernet cable.